Cognigy/Documentation/docs/en/docs/webchat/overview.md

 # Cognigy Webchat

 _Cognigy Webchat_ is an effective communication tool that assists businesses in interacting with their customers in a seamless manner.
-Its main function is to facilitate real-time communication through text or voice, which aids businesses in providing immediate support, collecting feedback, and engaging with users effectively.
+Its main function is to facilitate real-time communication through text or voice messages, which aids businesses in providing immediate support, collecting feedback, and engaging with users effectively.
 Webchat can be easily embedded into websites, enabling visitors to communicate with Conversational AI agents powered by Cognigy.AI.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/cognigy-webchat-v3.png" width="100%" />